Scholarly Books Versus Popular Books

 Does the library provide better ways to find background information about a topic?

 Yes!
 We have many different online encyclopedias and reference databases that will allow you to find authoritative information about a topic.
-Try Gale Virtual Reference Library and search across hundreds of different reference works quickly and easily.
+Try Gale Ebooks and search across hundreds of different reference works quickly and easily.

 What should I do if my professor told me NOT to use Google or Wikipedia for my research?